PSYCHO SANTA STORY

 In 1992, I came back from vacationing in Europe with several German and Italian Greatest Hits albums that were never sold here in the U.S. I immediately went to work trying to obtain all 7 members of the band on the covers of these LP’s.
 One by one, and through many attended concerts and long night and day vigils of waiting, I started to obtain band member signatures on these unique Eagles albums.
 They were so rare, that some members either argued about signing them (claiming that they were bootlegs) or, in the case of Glenn Frey, wanted to know if I had extras as he had never seen them or heard of them either.
 These albums, I found out, were extremely limited.

 With Don Felder’s signature still needed on each one, and with no information on any type of public appearance of any kind in or around the L.A. area, I decided to write to him and ask if we could meet somewhere public and comfortable for him so I could get these albums signed.
-He offered to receive, sign and return them via U.S. mail, but any personal signing was out of the question.
+He offered to receive, sign and return them via U.S. mail, but such personal signing was out of the question.

 I wrote back to him with my reasons for not wanting to risk loss or damage of these items in the mail.
 I even sent a video tape of my collection, showing him my items.

 Looking back, I should have fully accepted his generous offer and been thankful for the kindness.
+However, to attempt any risk of damage of loss of these items through the mail, was not an avenue at that time, I was willing to take.

 Instead, I had another idea…